 The rollout of UAE’s corporate tax shall position the UAE alongside jurisdictions in meeting international standards on tax transparency and best tax practices.
 Alsuwaidi & Company will continuously monitor any key developments and further announcements on the implementation of corporate tax in the UAE and will advise our clients accordingly on their corporate tax matters.

-Vida Grace Serrano is an associate in the corporate and commercial team at Alsuwaidi & Company.
+Vida Grace Serrano is an associate corporate lawyer in Dubai at Alsuwaidi & Company.
 Vida advises clients across oil and gas, real estate, financial services, family businesses and multinationals on a range of matters including corporate, labour and employment, criminal and litigation, arbitration and dispute resolution.